 We may decide to start with recommending management changes such as turn-out, feeding or company.
 Once you’ve implemented those recommendations, and are seeing some change, then we may move on to specific lessons, beginning with foundation training.

 3. In exchange for a flat fee of £30 per lesson you will then receive the written instructions, and ongoing support by email or message, and feedback by either audio recording or in writing (sometimes both) on any video you submit that relates to that lesson.
 If you are based outside of the UK you can pay for this via paypal in your own currency and that will convert to £.

 We ask that you take video of no more than 2 minutes at a time of yourself with your horse or pony.

 When we review your video we would comment on things like your body positioning, your timing, your mechanical skills (target handling, clicking, feeding), the environment in which you are training, and on the emotional state of the horse, and then we give you advice on how to improve and what to do next.

-We usually give feedback in writing, sometimes by audio recording and sometimes we may suggest an additional (chargeable) coaching phone or Skype call to talk through the feedback depending on the complexity of the case.
+We usually give feedback in writing, sometimes by audio recording and sometimes we may suggest an additional (chargeable) coaching phone or Zoom call to talk through the feedback depending on the complexity of the case.